k08045kk/CopyTabTitleUrl/README.md

 + Browser action (popup, click)
 + Keyboard shortcuts

-You can perform the following auxiliary functions.
+You can perform actions in combination with the following auxiliary functions.
 + Decode the URL
 + Decode the punycode
 + Copy in HTML format